algebraic quantum field theory (perturbative, on curved spacetimes, homotopical)

 Given a gauge theory (and/or gravity) on a spacetime with asymptotic boundary, certain would-be gauge transformations (diffeomorphisms) that act non-trivially on asymptotic “boundary data” may in fact be identified as physically observable global symmetries and hence have, in contrast to actual gauge symmetries, “direct empirical significance” (DES, Teh 2016).

-A basic example is (the symmetry generated by) the ADM mass, and generally the BMS group?, of asymptotic symmetries on asymptotically flat spacetimes.
+A basic example is (the symmetry generated by) the ADM mass and the BMS group of asymptotic symmetries on asymptotically flat spacetimes.

 Up to technical fine-print (cf. Borsboom & Posthuma 2015) a group of asymptotic symmetries is the coset space of all gauge symmetries that respect boundary data, by the subgroup of bulk gauge transformations which act as the identity map on the asymptotic boundary (cf. Strominger 2018 (2.10.1), Borsboom & Posthuma 2015 p 2):